 .
 DIRECTOR .
 PROFESSOR .
 CRUNK FEMINIST .

 Raimist was once a tenured associate professor at the University of Alabama where she taught media production in the Department of Journalism and Creative Media.
-She left her tenured position, retained her title and continues to teach online for Bama where she has taught screenwriting, videography, directing and documentary courses as well as travel-study courses, "C&IS in LA" and "JCM at Sundance," which are immersive industry-focused travel courses.
-Currently she teaches professional development, television industry and PA bootcamp online.
+She has taught screenwriting, videography, directing, professional development, television industry, a PA bootcamp workshop, documentary courses as well as the travel-study courses, "C&IS in LA" and "JCM at Sundance," which are immersive industry-focused travel courses.
+She left her tenured position in 2019 to direct TV.

-While teaching at Alabama Raimist, in partnership with Red Mountain Entertainment and the City of Tuscaloosa, developed a live events video production internship program at The Tuscaloosa Amphitheater.
+While teaching at Alabama, she partnered with Red Mountain Entertainment and the City of Tuscaloosa in 2011, where she developed a live events video production internship program at The Tuscaloosa Amphitheater.
 She trained, staffed and managed the Imag big screen video crew, staffed by all undergraduate students who "ran the show" for major touring acts including Luke Bryan, John Mayer, Kenny Chesney, Jill Scott, Anthony Hamilton, The Old School Tour, ZZ Top, The Avett Brothers and many more.
 In 2014, Raimist and her crew were awarded the Venue Education Award at the Venue Connect Conference.

 For six years, Raimist also served as Co-Director of UA's Creative Campus, an arts advocacy organization that supports student interns to build arts focused projects and events.
 Events such as the Black Warrior Film Festival were created as part of this faculty-led, student centered program.